ionic-team/stencil-site/src/docs-md/basics/stencil-config.md

 *default: `App`*

 The `namespace` config is a `string` representing a namespace for the app.
-For apps that are not meant to a library of reusable components, the default of `App` is just fine.
+For apps that are not meant to be a library of reusable components, the default of `App` is just fine.
 However, if the app is meant to be consumed as a third-party library, such as `Ionic`, a unique namespace is required.

 In the copy config below, it will copy the entire directory from `src/docs-content` over to `www/docs-content`.